Read the statement on recent takedown attempts here

 Professional Qualification Requirements

-The criteria for professional qualities of a library worker are confirmed by an order N 506-Ն by the Minister of Culture, August 5, 2013.
+The criteria for the professional qualifications of library staff are established by Order No. 506-Ն of the Minister of Culture, dated 5 August 2013.

-Requirements for a position of a head of department are:
+Requirements for the position of Head of Department:

 There is no information available.